nmarian85/cloudera.cloud/README.md

     ```bash
     ➜  aws eks update-cluster-config --name env-hk574w-dwx-stack-eks --logging '{"clusterLogging": [{"types": ["api","audit","authenticator","controllerManager","scheduler"],"enabled": true}]}'
     ```
+- **devo2-modules SoFa repo**: Merge your branch to the develop branch.
+- **devo2 IaC repo** : Replace the branch name in all git URLs in the `main.tf` with the branch name you just created and the push your code.
+No need to run the full TF pipeline.
 - Follow the steps for provisioning the virtual warehouses in the Installing a CDP environment section.

 ## Install CDW Virtual Warehouse (Impala/Hive)